+While poisoning local data can be performed by either a global ``sybil'' or malicious clients, to address a more general case, FedAttacker offers APIs to enable control over each local dataset.

-\subsection{Data reconstruction attacks.}
+\subsection{Data Reconstruction Attacks}

-Unlike the other two types of attacks that require an active adversary to intentionally manipulate data or models to achieve malicious goals, data reconstruction attacks are performed by a passive adversary that is attempting to infer sensitive information without actively interfering with the FL training or the local data.
-In the context of FL, we assume that there is no leakage during the local training process, as clients train models using their local data at their fully trusted local machines.
-As a result, data reconstruction attacks take the trained models (either the global model or the local models) and aim to revert the training data.
-An example data reconstruction attack is the Deep Leakage from Gradients (DLG) attack~\cite{deep_leakage} that infers private local training data from the publicly shared gradients in distributed training.
-In the context of FL, a passive adversary can use the global model from the previous FL training round and the newly obtained model to compute a ``gradient update'' between models of different FL training iterations to deduce the training data.
-The adversary initializes dummy input data and labels using a normal distribution $\mathcal{N}(0,1)$ and then calculates dummy gradients with the shared gradients while updating input data and labels to match the model.
-Upon iterating the optimization, the attacker tries to revert the original training data.
+Data reconstruction attacks are performed by passive adversaries that attempts to infer sensitive information without actively interfering with the FL training or the local data.
+We assume that there is no leakage during the local training process in FL, as clients are assumed to be on their fully trusted local machines, according to the motivation of FL.
+As a result, data reconstruction attacks take the trained models (either the global model or the local models) or model updates to revert training data.
+For example, Deep Leakage from Gradients (DLG) attack~\citep{deep_leakage} infers local training data from the publicly shared gradients.
+A passive adversary can use the global model from the previous FL training round and the newly obtained model to compute a ``model update'' between models in different FL training rounds to deduce the training data.